-Dr. Brian Do to Bring Subspecialty Expertise in Uveitis to RGW, Identifying and Treating Often Misdiagnosed Inflammatory and Infectious Diseases of the EyePosted in Announcements
+Dr. Brian K. Do Brings Subspecialty Expertise in Uveitis to RGW, Identifying and Treating Often Misdiagnosed Inflammatory and Infectious Diseases of the EyePosted in Announcements

 Uveitis is often defined as a group of inflammatory diseases that produces interocular inflammation and destroys eye tissues.
 Often misdiagnosed and mistreated, it frequently affects the part of the eye called the uvea–the “middle” layer that contains much of its blood vessels–but also can affect the lens, retina, optic nerve and vitreous.
 And until recently, it was a sub-specialty that few ophthalmologists, let alone trained retinal surgeons, chose to pursue.

 Fortunately for The Retina Group of Washington–and more importantly, its patients–Dr. Brian K. Do has made the study and treatment of Uveitis the focus of his professional training.
 He has completed Fellowships at such prestigious facilities as the USC Roski Eye Institute in Los Angeles, the New York Eye & Ear Infirmary and the Mount Sinai Hospital, both affiliated with the Icahn School of Medicine at Mount Sinai in New York.
 He joined RGW at the end of the summer, becoming one of the Washington, D.C. area’s few retinal practitioners with an expertise in treating an eye disease to which 5-20% of blindness in the developed world is attributed, in addition to the diagnosis and treatment of more conventional retinal diseases.